Buhari re-elected as Nigerian president, Atiku vows legal challenge

 “As a youth of Nigeria, I believe this is the way forward for this country and for my generation, and that is why we choose to bring him back for the second time,” said one of them, Juwarat Abubakar.

-Atiku, 72, had said he would aim to double the size of the economy to $900 billion by 2025, privatize the state oil company and expand the role of the private sector.
+Atiku, 72, had said he would aim to double the size of the economy to $900 billion by 2025, privatise the state oil company and expand the role of the private sector.

 Voting had been delayed by a week after the election commission said it had been unable to get ballots and results sheets to all parts of the country.